 My aim with this podcast is to alternately present music capable of creating both of these types of moments.
 As such, it is best enjoyed with a proper sound system or good quality headphones and an active imagination.

 And so, in a virtual sense, that’s what this podcast is.
 It’s a chance to present some of the music that I like both old and new, mixed live by hand and presented as the sort of set I’d play in a casual environment to a small audience of good friends.
-From a technical perspective, I’m presently mixing on a Native Instruments Kontrol S4 + X1 MK2, a Stanton ST150 with an Ortofon Arkiv elliptical cart, a Roland TR8, a Cyclone Analogic TT303 and some outboard effects.
-Source material is mostly FLAC and vinyl.
+From a technical perspective, I’m presently mixing on a Native Instruments Kontrol S4 MK2 + X1 MK2, a Stanton ST150 with an Ortofon Arkiv elliptical cart, a Roland TR8, and a Cyclone Analogic TT303 running through some outboard effects.
+Sync between Traktor and the external gear is kept tight by an Audiowerkstatt MIDI clock shifter, and source material is mostly FLAC and vinyl.

 It’s called Music For Small Audiences, and if you’re reading this, then I made it for you.
 You can find it on the iTunes store here.
-Alternatively you can stream or download each episode right from this website just by clicking on each episode from the front page.
+Alternatively you can stream or download each episode right from this website just by clicking on each episode from the front page, or find me on Mixcloud.
 It’s for your enjoyment, but it’s also to spark a dialogue with you – so let me know what you think of what you hear!